jjmunso/weatha-bot/README.md

 The project is built for python3 and requires the following libraries:
 - Numpy
 - tkinter
+- Python Open Weather Map

 ``pip install numpy tkinter pyowm``

+Todo:
+- Simplify array collation (in training data) to an iterative loop
+-